Members of the International Committee

 Miryam Palacios-Pérez is a young investigator and an active member of the Theoretical Biology Group at National Autonomous University of Mexico (UNAM).
 She completed her BSc and PhD studies at the same University.
 Her research, as a first author or in collaborations, has been focussed on the early evolution of life by using bioinformatic and theoretical approaches, tracing the evolution of biomolecules following its ancient codes.
 Miryam became the first Mexican member of the Member of the International Committee at NoRCEL.
-Additionally, she has collaborated in other type of works such as structural analyses of SARS-Cov2 virus, as yet unpublished.
+Additionally, she has collaborated in other type of works such as structural analyses of SARS-Cov2 virus.

 Vinod Kumar GuptaMember